vroablec/notebook-navigator/docs/intro-video-script.md

 [short pause]

-By default the icon picker includes Lucide icons shipped with Obsidian and emojis.
+By default the icon picker includes Lucide icons and emojis.
 To download additional icons go into Notebook Navigator settings, click Icon packs, and download the icon packs you want.
 These icon packs are downloaded from the public GitHub repo for Notebook Navigator, and you can choose from popular icon packs like Font Awesome, Material Icons, and Bootstrap icons.

 [pause]

 Want to apply the same style to multiple items?
 Use the Style menu.
 Copy a style from one folder, then paste it onto others.

-[short pause]
+[pause]

 You can also customize individual files... right-click any note to change its icon or color.

 [short pause]

 For power users, there are settings to automatically assign icons based on filename patterns or file types.
 Go into settings and Notes tab and you will find "Icons by file name" and "Icons by file type".
 You can also enable "Use frontmatter metadata" to read filename, color and icon information from frontmatter.
 If this setting is enabled you can also save icon and color information to frontmatter.

+[pause]

 ---